 I have created a little list of the gear I use when I'm out and about.
 Depending on the type of photography I'm planning to do I will take a combination of the gear below.
 Its rare that I will take it all in one go due to the weight of carrying it all.
 I have provided some affiliate links in case there is something you like the look of and want to purchase one yourself.

 This will be the gear i mainly keep in my bag.

-- Canon 24-105mm f4 L IS lens - Great lens and my everyday lens.
+Canon RF 24-105mm f4 L IS lens - RF version of my previous lens.
 This is flexible enough to use for a lot different types photography.